CedarvilleCyber/Cyber-Games/static_files/First_Fifteen.md

 exit

 # Lock root and remove shell
-# Do the same fo redteam user if it exists
+# Do the same for redteam user if it exists
 sudo passwd -l root
 sudo passwd -l redteam
 sudo vi /etc/passwd